mentoring for writers

 Experience writing as a tool for processing life transitions or for healing; to express your unique experiences and perspectives; and to channel challenging emotions.

-*If you (or your child) need frequent support for a period of time, either due to crisis or a project deadline, I sometimes have space for daily sessions at a reduced rate.
+*If you (or your child) need frequent support for a period of time, I sometimes have space for daily sessions at a reduced rate.

 *Please note that while I have experience working with youth and adults in crisis, I am not a licensed therapist and cannot offer clinical guidance or advice.